dillonforrest/startup/_posts/2015-04-15-losing-weight-while-starting-up.md

 #### Cook food you like

 Yes, you have to cook.
 You can't afford to eat out all the time, even at Chipotle.
 It adds up.
 The only way to succeed with cooking is to cook food you enjoy and look forward to eating.
-Beecoming good at cooking is the easiest way to save time and money while losing weight.
+Becoming good at cooking is the easiest way to save time and money while losing weight.

 #### Effective foods

 I know you're trying to start up and you want ramen profitability asap, but please don't actually feed yourself with instant ramen.
 I don't care how cheap or tasty it is.
 Don't be a caveman.
 Treat your body with the respect it deserves.
+Do not feed yourself with instant ramen.

 My absolute favorite food choices are 80% lean ground beef, spinach, eggs, apples, and brown rice.
 I also like frozen chicken breasts, broccoli, asparagus, bell peppers, mushrooms, potatoes and sweet potatoes, and green beans.
 I personally don't eat these, but other good food choices include beans, lentils, quinoa, oatmeal, and all other sorts of lean protein, fruits, and vegetables.

-It can be tempting to do paleo or ketogenic.
-I'll weakly discourage that.
+I weakly discourage paleo and ketogenic diets.
 The reason is that you'll have to substitute brown rice for a fat, vegetable, or protein.
 Brown rice is cheaper, more convenient to cook, less perishable, and more versatile than anything else.
-Yes, in theory, you could totally do paleo or similar, but it's not a meal plan which is nearly as time- or cost-effective as it could be including brown rice.
+Yes, in theory, you could totally do paleo or similar and it could be even more awesome for your body, but it's not a meal plan which is nearly as time- or cost-effective as it could be including brown rice.
 Again, I only discourage it weakly.
-You do you.
+Do what suits you.

 #### Batching